Underlying Health Disparities Could Mean Coronavirus Hits Some Communities Harder

 Other viruses that attack the lungs, such as the flu, also affect the heart, says Dr. R. Scott Stephens, who runs an intensive care unit at Johns Hopkins Hospital in Baltimore.
 So it makes sense that underlying heart disease would make the coronavirus more dangerous.

-"We're thinking about plans for, 'How do we screen patients for this?
+"We're thinking about plans for 'How do we screen patients for this?
 What are interventions that we can use?'"
 Stephens says.
 "It's kind of like you're on the beach waiting for the wave to hit.
 You just don't know when it's going to hit and how big it's going to be."

-In the U.S., African Americans are far more likely to have fatal heart conditions than other groups, says Donna Spiegelman, a biostatician and epidemiologist at the Yale School of Medicine.
+In the U.S., African Americans are far more likely to have fatal heart conditions than other groups, says Donna Spiegelman, a biostatistician and epidemiologist at the Yale School of Medicine.
 Researchers worry that this means the U.S. could end up with noticeable disparities in who dies from the coronavirus.

-In 2017, the latest year for which data is available, African Americans died from heart disease at a rate of 208 per 100,000, while whites died at a rate of 169 per 100,000.
-Other racial and ethnic groups rates were even lower.
+In 2017, the latest year for which data are available, African Americans died from heart disease at a rate of 208 per 100,000, while whites died at a rate of 169 per 100,000.
+Other racial and ethnic groups' rates were even lower.

 "I would expect there would be racial and ethnic disparities simply based on the disease burden that is already present," says Leonard Friedman, a professor of health policy and management at George Washington University.